 Early Conciliation and Time Limits

 Almost all Employment Tribunal claims must be started within 3 months (3 months less 1 day) from the act you want to complain about.
-Employment Tribunal claims are also required to comply with rules on pre claim conciliation by ACAS, called Early Conciliation.
+Employment Tribunal claims are also required to comply with rules on pre claim conciliation by Acas, called Early Conciliation.

 - However, it is voluntary whether you conciliate or not as either the claimant or the respondent in any claim can refuse to participate in it.

-Conciliation is a process whereby ACAS helps find a solution to a dispute that both parties will find acceptable instead of going to Tribunal.
+Conciliation is a process whereby ACAS helps parties to a dispute find a solution that both will find acceptable instead of going to Tribunal.
 More information on conciliation is available at www.acas.org.uk.

-If submitting on line, you should receive an automated email acknowledgment.
+If submitting online, you should receive an automated email acknowledgment.
 You need this so as to calculate time limits, see below.
 An ACAS officer will then be appointed to the “case” to conciliate.

 You are assumed to have received an electronic certificate on the day it is sent by ACAS.
 If the certificate is sent by post, you are assumed to have got it 2 days after it is sent.
 The date of receipt of the certificate is important in calculating time limits, see below.